-Hardwood forests, meadows, wetlands, and the French Creek - rated an “exceptional value” waterway by the Department of Conservation and Natural Resources - encompasses Warwick County Park’s 535 acres.
+Hardwood forests, meadows, wetlands, and the French Creek* are all jewels within Warwick Park’s 535 acres.

 In the 18th and 19th centuries, Warwick’s woodlands provided much of the raw timber used to make charcoal for the region’s iron furnaces and forges.
 Remains of the iron industry can still be seen at various charcoal hearths along old cart paths.